lgautier/METADATA.jl/README.md

 #### Recipe for packaging an existing repository

 If you have already been developing your package, but have not registered it as a package, the following steps should work:

 1. Make sure that your git repository is publicly available, with name Packagename.jl.
    If your public repository needs to be renamed, on your own machine be sure to change the `.git/config` file's url line to be consistent with the new name.
 If you did rename your repository, be sure to try a test commit before proceeding further.
 2. On your own machine, copy your git repository into your `.julia/` directory (or whichever local package repository you plan to use).
 The name of the new directory should be Packname, without the `.jl` extension.
 3. If you've previously been developing this package in a different directory, check your `~/.juliarc.jl` delete any references to this directory from `LOAD_PATH`.
 Failing to do this seems likely to lead to confusion.
-4. In your `.julia/Packagename` repository, make sure it has top-level directories `src/` and `test/`; all `.jl` files should be in these directories.
-Inside `src/`, create a file `Packagename.jl` (if you didn't already have one).
+4. In your `.julia/<Packagename>` repository, make sure it has top-level directories `src/` and `test/`; all `.jl` files should be in these directories.
+Inside `src/`, create a file `<Packagename>.jl` (if you didn't already have one).
 This can be a standalone file, or it can simply `load` other files.
 Bonus points are awarded for a `doc/` directory.
 5. Make sure you have `README.md`, `LICENSE.txt`, and optionally `REQUIRE`.
-6. From within Julia, execute the command `Pkg.version("Packagename", v"0.0.0")`.
-This will  create a directory `.julia/METADATA/Packagename`, which is what you need to have your package registered.
+6. From within Julia, execute the command `Pkg.version("<Packagename>", v"0.0.0")`.
+This will create a directory `.julia/METADATA/<Packagename>`, which is what you need to have your package registered.
-7. In `.julia/METADATA/Packagename`, create a file `url` that contains the *read-only* URL for your public repository.
-For example, git://github.com/mygithubaccount/Packagename.jl.git.
+7. In `~/.julia/METADATA/<Packagename>`, create a file `url` that contains the *read-only* URL for your public repository.
+For example, git://github.com/<mygithubaccount>/<Packagename>.jl.git.
+8. Add the new created files and directory to your local METADATA and commit:
+   `cd ~/.julia/METADATA/; git add <Packagename>; git commit`
-8. Commit your changes to `.julia/METADATA`, push to your public `METADATA` repository, and submit a pull request.
+9. Push to your public `METADATA` repository (`git push git@github.com:<mygithubaccount>/METADATA.jl.git`), and submit a pull request (click "pull request at "https://github.com/<mygithubaccount>/METADATA.jl").
+   You may have to fork the official `METADATA` if you do not already have a `METADATA` repository.

 ### What a package's state means